Byron1z/azure-network-protocols-B1z/README.md

   Let's try this method and Observe the DHCP traffic appearing in Wireshark.

-  Here's a Script to Run in Powershell as Admin.
+  Here's a Script to Run in PowerShell as Admin.
   Open Notepad.
 Type
   - ipconfig /release
   - ipconfig /renew

   Save Script in ProgramData as a ".bat" extension (not .txt).
 You could name the file "dhcp.bat" for convenience.

-  Go to Powershell as Admin, cd (Change Directory) to "c:\programdata"
+  Go to PowerShell as Admin, cd (Change Directory) to "c:\programdata"

   Then Run the File, ".\dhcp.bat"